 Wherever you fall on this scale, I can promise you that there is no such thing as a FREE puppy!

-Even if you don't have to pay to take your new pet home, the bills will soon be piling up and there's always a cost of owning a dog - even if it's deferred.
+Even if you don't have to pay to take your new pet home, the bills will soon be piling up because there's always a cost of owning a dog - even if it's deferred.

-These play a big role!
 Obviously the younger the pup, the longer you can expect him/her to be a part of your family, and that means higher cost of dog ownership overall.